 3. Apply to Multiple Universities

-Universities in the United States receive applications from all around the world, making the selection process tedious and highly competitive.
-With the amount of information and options available, it could be overwhelming to apply to a university in the United States.
-We hope this guide helped you understand the usual application process and the required documents to submit a successful application.
+Universities in the United States receive applications from students around the world.
+With the amount of information and the number of options available, applying to a university in the United States can feel overwhelming.
+We hope this guide helps you understand the general application process and the documents you may need to submit.

-For more valuable tips and insightful articles about studying abroad, check out our Guide to Studying in the USA and Available Programs for International Students sections!
+For more valuable tips and insightful articles about studying abroad, check out the Available Programs for International Students sections!

 About the Author: Hyun Lee